 - In ReBoot the heroes create a Firewall to seal off Megabyte's entire infected sector of Mainframe.
 It works against Megabyte, keeping him imprisoned at least until Enzo's Time Skip.
 Hexadecimal, on the other hand, easily overloads the Firewall and leaves Mainframe at Megabyte's mercy.

 - Scooby-Doo!
-Mystery Incorporated: Professor Pericles is kept in a special isolated cell (visually based on Magneto's cell from the X-Men movies) in the maximum security animal asylum.
+Mystery Incorporated: Professor Pericles is kept in a special isolated cell (visually based on Magneto's cell from the X-Men Film Series) in the maximum security animal asylum.

 - The treasure of Crystal Cove is actually a Tailor-Made Prison for the Nibiru Entity.
 The device that trapped it was also its only connection to our world.